henrytwo/CSC207-Final-Project/phase2/readme.txt

     If you want to use this script for testing, please close the program first before running the script.
 After the script is executed, the program can be started again.
 A god user can be used to view all the conferences for easy testing.

++ Design Patterns
+    - Dependency Injection
+        - Classes
+            ConferenceController
+            EventController
+            RoomController
+            ScheduleController

+        Dependency injection was used to inject the Managers into these Controllers, which increases flexibility and allows us to do things such as serialize managers, and share managers between controllers.

+    - Factory
+        - Classes
+            PanelFactory
+            DialogFactory

+        The factory design pattern was used to generate Panels and Dialogs in the GUI to comply with the MVP architecture.
+Since views are at a higher level than presenters, a factory was used to create View objects through an interface.